 Yet most North Americans have no idea what Malta even is.

 Whenever I mention Malta to a North American who isn’t involved in the travel industry, nine times out of ten, I get the response, “Where is that?”
-(Even worse, Mario once got that from an immigration officer at Logan Airport!)

 So, before we begin, here’s a primer for those less familiar with Malta: